MorgueXIIV/de-dialogue-explorer/README.md

 I'm sure there's more (or will be by the time i'm done writing this because morgue codes like a demon on speed) but quite honestly I can't remember it right now, sorry.
 I'm sure I'll update this at some point.
 Probably.

 Please blame any and all mistakes and/or terrible jokes in this readme on me (Zeiat), Morgue had nothing to do with this monstrosity.
-Enjoy <s>mainlining kim kitsuragi quotes</s> using the FAYDE Playback Experiment!
+Enjoy *coughmainlining kim kitsuragi quotescough* using the FAYDE Playback Experiment!